h3rald/litestore/src/admin/md/usage.md

 [litestore import -d:media -\-import-tags](class:cmd)

 Every **_tags** file contains a list of tags, one per line, which are applied to all imported documents from the same directory.
 In the example above all cars and planes images will be tagged on import.
-The trains images, not as there is not **_tags** file in the **trains** directory.
+The trains images however will not as there is no **_tags** file in the **trains** directory.

 The individual **_tags** files are also imported.
 When the **\-\-import\-tags** option is not set the **_tags** files are ignored and not imported.